yhw086/PowerOutageAnalysis/README.md

 By Jiayi Zhu & Yihuan Wang.

 ## Project Overview
-This is a data science project on investigating how climate conditions influence the power outages in the United States?
+This is a data science project on investigating how climate conditions influence the power outages in the United States.
 The dataset used to investigate the topic can be find [here](https://www.sciencedirect.com/science/article/pii/S2352340918307182#s0015).
 This project is for DSC80 at UCSD.

 ---